-A user is a person with access to a business profile and its features.
+A user is a person with access to a workspace and its features.
 However, due to security reasons, each Synerise feature is only accessible to users who are assigned with a particular user role.
 Synerise has a role-based permission system, which means that you can assign roles to users and set permissions for roles.
 The process starts with creating a role and then ends with selecting permissions for a role.

 You can create roles that consist of permission groups and to each role you can assign specific sets of permission groups.
 By default, you are able to make use of a basic group that contains 5 roles.

 |Role||Scope of permissions|

 |Admin||This role has the ultimate configuration of permissions.
 Admins have access to every module and feature within the module.
 They have possibility to preview, create, edit, delete and execute all actions in the application.|